Frequently Asked Questions

 How much money can I save in divorce mediation?

 We charge a reasonable hourly rate.
 We request a retainer of $2,500.
 Many couples divide up that retainer 50-50 unless only one spouse is working outside of the home.
 We accept cash, checks, Zelle, and major credit cards.
-The average cost of a divorce mediation at our office is between $2,750 and $5,000, in total, not per person.
-A litigated divorce generally costs between $65,000 and $75,000, and still, parties end up settling before trial over 97% of the time!.
+The average cost of a divorce mediation at our office is between $2,750 and $5,000 total, not per person.
+If a business or millions of dollars of assets are involved the fee will be higher.
+A litigated divorce generally costs between $65,000 and $75,000, and still, parties end up settling before trial over 97% of the time!

 Can I do mediation by myself if my spouse refuses to attend?